BLimmie/eyewire_validator/README.md

 * After gathering the images, I merge them all into 3d numpy arrays and compress them using the lzma compression library.

-* We remove all zebrafish cells from the data.
+* I remove all zebrafish cells from the data.
 Eyewire is already developing an agent for this called MSTY.

+* I use my secondary laptop with lots of disk space to help preprocess some of the data

 ## Credits